nutrixpos/docs/architecture.md

 The core system and backend of nutrix, a REST api that's build in [golang](go.dev), for more information check the dedicated git repo [nutrixpos/pos](https://github.com/nutrixpos/pos), pos uses a document based database built with [mongo](https://www.mongodb.com/)

 #### posui (Frontend)
-The user interface of nutrix, a web application that's build in [vue](https://vuejs.org/), for more information check the dedicated git repo [nutrixpos/posui](https://github.com/nutrixpos/posui)
+The user interface of nutrix, a web application that's build in [vue](https://vuejs.org/), the code is included in the [pos/frontend](https://github.com/nutrixpos/pos/tree/main/frontend) subdirectory.

 #### zitadel (oidc auth)
 Zitadel is used for authenticating users of the system using [oidc](https://openid.net/developers/how-connect-works/) protocol, for more information check the official webpage of Zitadel [https://zitadel.com/](https://zitadel.com/)